aoanla/aoanla.github.io/posts/2020/04/Vodcasts-BalticRus/index.rst

 We're back today with the fourth edition, featuring the Roller Derby community in the Baltic States (Latvia and Estonia) and Russia.

-Highlights include footage from 2019's Fab Slav (the 3rd Baltic/Slavic Roller Derby Sevens tournament, hosted by Warsaw Roller Derby), an extended discussion of Short Track roller derby, and a conversation about the best skate shop in Riga.
+Highlights include footage from 2019's Fab Slav (the 3rd Baltic/Slavic Roller Derby Sevens tournament, hosted by Warsaw Roller Derby), an extended discussion of Short Track Roller Derby, and a conversation about the best skate shop in Riga.

 Due to technical issues (the laptop we use for the video call bluescreened in the middle of the call), there's an edit about 12 minutes in.
 We apologise for this issue.

 We've embedded the video here so you can watch it without needing to go to YouTube:

-.. youtube:: xxxxxx
+.. youtube:: tEfrr-Oe5XA

 and we'll be updating this with an audio-only version in the future.